 Use Confirmation Emails and Landing Pages

-Inform users that they have submitted the form successfully also helps increase the form conversion.
+Inform users that they have submitted the form successfully also helps increase form conversion rate.
 As soon as they press the submit button, redirect them to a landing page or give them a thank you note with gratitude and appreciation.
 Plus, you should include contact information in case of urgency.

 On top of that, if you give them a follow-up promise within 24 hours, make sure you make it happen.